jhammett15/cs460/index.md

-# CS 460 Homework
+# Jerika Hammett's CS 460 Homework
-This page functions as the repository for my GitHub Pages.
-It contains the demos and journal posts for the homeworks in CS 460.
+This page contains the demos and journal posts for the homeworks in CS 460: Software Engineering I.

 [Here is a link to my code repository.](https://github.com/jhammett15/jhammett15.github.io)